msd-code-academy/react-workshop/09-typescript-in-react/README.md

 Variable `result` will be a string in both cases.

-We can define type of function with generics e.g. like this:
+We can define type alias for function with generics e.g. like this:

 ```TypeScript
 type MyGenericFunction = <T>(arg: T) => T;